IARCbioinfo/needlestack/README.md

 | bed |   | BED file containing a list of regions (or positions) where needlestack should be run |
 | region |   | A region in format CHR:START-END where calling should be done |

-By default, if neither `--bed` nor `--region` are provided, needlestack would run on whole genome, building a bed file from fasta index inputed.
+By default, if neither `--bed` nor `--region` are provided, needlestack would run on whole reference, building a bed file from fasta index inputed.
 If `--bed` and `--region` are both provided, it should run on the region only.

 Simply add the parameters you want in the command line like `--min_dp 1000` for example to change the min coverage or `--all_SNVs` to output all sites.